owulveryck/blog/content/post/choreography.md

 _Note_: I do not represent CFEngine because it is doesn't seem not so widely used in dotcom companies (even if it seems to be a great tool and on a certain extent the father of the others)

-The "interest" for those tools as seen by google is be represented like this:
+The "interest" for those tools as seen by Google is be represented like this:

 <center>
 <script type="text/javascript" src="//www.google.com/trends/embed.js?hl=en&q=/m/0k0vzjb,+/m/03d3cjz,+/m/05zxlz3,+/m/0hn8c6s&date=1/2014+25m&cmpt=q&tz=Etc/GMT-1&tz=Etc/GMT-1&content=1&cid=TIMESERIES_GRAPH_0&export=5&w=700&h=350"></script>
 </center>

-As we can see, ansible seems to be the emerging technology.
+As we can see, Ansible seems to be the emerging technology.
 Indeed its acquisition by redhat in late 2015 may have boosted a bit the trends, but anyway, the companies that do not implement infrastructure as code may seem to prefer this tool.
 Cause or consequence, Gartner has nominated Ansible as a _cool vendor_ for 2015 (according to Gartner, a Cool Vendor is an emerging and innovative vendor that has original, interesting, and unique technology with real market impact)

-Why did a newcomer such as ansible did present such interest?
+Why did a newcomer such as Ansible did present such interest?

-Beside its simplicity, Ansible is not exactly a configuration management tool, it is **an orchestrator** (see [the ansible webpage](https://www.ansible.com/orchestration))
+Beside its simplicity, Ansible is not exactly a configuration management tool, it is **an orchestrator** (see [the Ansible webpage](https://www.Ansible.com/orchestration))

-According to [Rogger's theory](https://en.wikipedia.org/wiki/Diffusion_of_innovations) about the diffusion of innovation, and regarding the trends, I think that it is accurate to say that the position of ansible is near the "late majority"
+According to [Rogger's theory](https://en.wikipedia.org/wiki/Diffusion_of_innovations) about the diffusion of innovation, and regarding the trends, I think that it is accurate to say that the position of Ansible is near the "late majority"
 <center>
 ![Diffusion of ideas](https://upload.wikimedia.org/wikipedia/commons/thumb/0/0f/Diffusionofideas.PNG/330px-Diffusionofideas.PNG)
 </center>